rasql/pygame-tutorial/docs/5_app/app.rst

                     App.running = False
         pygame.quit()

-At the end of the module we run a demo, if the programm is run directly and not imported as a module::
+At the end of the module we run a demo, if the program is run directly and not imported as a module::

     if __name__ == '__main__':